alekseyg/lyosha-me/_posts/2016-02-12-detecting-virtual-keyboards.md

     start = new Date().getTime()      # set start to current time

     if e.keyCode == 13                # if return was pressed
+      if !keyTimes.length             # if it was the first key pressed e.preventDefault()            # cancel newline insertion and
+        return                        # exit function immediately

       # Note: Array.reduce is an ES5 function.
       # Use a polyfill if you need IE8 support.
       sumKeyTime = keyTimes.reduce (x, y) -> x + y # sum up the times